open/close all folders

-- Sexless Marriage: She and her husband sleep in separate beds.
+- Sleeping Single: She and her husband sleep in separate beds.

-- Unnamed Parent: English dubs only, where she is merely identified as "Serena's mom".
+- Unnamed Parent: Canadian dubs only, where she is merely identified as "Serena's mom".
 Later subverted when the Cloverway dub once refers to her as Ikuko.

 - What Happened to the Mouse??: Averted, as she is one of the only supporting characters to appear throughout all five major arcs.
 Though in Sailor Moon S, she only appeared in the manga, not the anime.

-- Yamato Nadeshiko: Though more tempery than the standard, she is hinted to have Kenji-papa very whipped in the anime.
+- Yamato Nadeshiko: Though more tempery than the standard, she is hinted to have Kenji-papa very whipped in The '90s anime.

 Portrayed in PGSM by: Ryuuta Tasaki

 - Adaptational Attractiveness: While in the manga is as handsome as any other male in the show, he is designed with a more mature looking appearance: Thick glasses, eyes with little shine and a simple comb over that lacks detail.
 In Crystal much effort is done to make him look younger and more bishie, complete with fashionable glasses, a trendy cut and a softer, youthful voice.

 - "Blind Idiot" Translation: Mild version: In the recently re-released manga, Kenji and Ikuko refer to each other as papa and mama (although sometimes Truth in Television as once they become parents couples may often find themselves calling each another "Mom" and "Dad" or some variation).

 - Chuck Cunningham Syndrome: Although Usagi's entire family was Demoted to Extra, her mother and brother still made token appearances later in the series, but her father's last appearance was only in the second season.